websight-io/docs/docs/docs/developers/development/index.md

 This is how the new component definition looks in the codebase.
 Deploy the change with the command from the backend module: `mvn clean install -P autoInstallBundle`

 ![](img35.png)

-!!!
-Info "Note"
-    If you are using WebSight CMS version older than 1.1.0: After redeployment and change of HTML the cache of the script needs to be cleaned manually via http://localhost:8080/system/console/scriptcache to see the changes, use the Clear Cache button at the bottom - this issue is fixed since WebSight CMS CE 1.1.0.

 The new component is available now in the editor and can be added to the page.
 If text is not configured via dialog, nothing is rendered because of the data-sly-test statement in the component renderer.
 If nothing is rendered by the component the placeholder is displayed automatically in the editor.
 Edit action can be used to open dialog and use rich text dialog input to configure the text.